 If this link does not work for you, you can try clicking this link below:

 Adobe Flash Player Update.

 A firewall is used to increase computer security.
-It is equivalent to a door lock – it permits only authorized users, such as those with a key or access card, to enter.
-A firewall has built-in filters that can disallow unauthorized or potentially dangerous material from entering your computer system.
+It is equivalent to a door lock – it permits only authorised users, such as those with a key or access card, to enter.
+A firewall has built-in filters that can disallow unauthorised or potentially dangerous material from entering your computer system.